How Much Does a Logo Design Cost?

-Finding the perfect blend of shapes, colours and typography that the target audience will resonate with takes time and effort.
+Finding the perfect blend of shapes, colours and typography with which the target audience will resonate takes time and effort.

 Logos are far more than just a symbol on a business card, often finding their way into some other corporate materials:

 - Branding the logistical vehicles, offices and other equipment with a logo symbolises ownership.

-- Putting your logo on corporate documents such as memorandums, envelopes, and notebooks embody professionalism in the niche.
+- Putting your logo on corporate documents such as memorandums, envelopes, and notebooks embodies professionalism in the niche.

-- Logo design also finds its way onto corporate websites, which are usually the first line of defence when new partners or clients come knocking.
+- Logo design also finds its way onto corporate websites, usually the first line of defence when new partners or clients come knocking.